Protik49/Real-Time-Operating-Systems-RTOS-/README.md

 10. [Conclusion](#conclusion)

 ## Introduction
+The foundational principles and market dynamics of Real-Time Operating Systems reveal their critical role in modern computing, where precise timing and reliable execution are paramount.
+From embedded systems to industrial automation, RTOS serves as the backbone of time-sensitive applications.

 Real-Time Operating Systems (RTOS) represent a specialized class of operating systems designed to handle time-critical tasks and applications.
 Unlike general-purpose operating systems, RTOS guarantees task completion within specific timing constraints, making them essential for embedded systems, industrial automation, aerospace applications, and medical devices.